Katamaze/WHMCS-Action-Hook-Factory/README.md

 ## Remove/Hide Breadcrumb

-WHMCS prements *Portal Home* to breadcrumb.
+WHMCS prepends *Portal Home* to breadcrumb.
 There's nothing wrong with that but some people don't like it.
 This hook removes it from all WHMCS pages.

 Bonus tip: if you don't want to use an action hook, you can use the following CSS.
 The result is the same.